carpentries/instructor-training/_episodes/01-introduction.md

 *[legitimate peripheral practice][wikipedia-peripheral]*
 leads to people becoming members of a *[community of practice][wikipedia-cop]*.
+Unpacking those terms,
+the situated learning perspective focuses on the transition from being a newcomer to being accepted as a peer by those who already do the activity in question, whether it is speaking a language or doing heart surgery.
-This view is directly relevant to our learners, many of whom ease into scientific computing by doing small tasks that experienced practitioners would regard as straightforward, but who learn how to take on bigger and more novel challenges
+Situated learning is directly relevant to our learners, many of whom ease into scientific computing by doing small tasks that experienced practitioners would regard as straightforward, but who learn how to take on bigger and more novel challenges